asnassif/tableau-challenge/README.md

 The weather conditions had came in the second place among the factors which had impacted customers' decision to ride bikes during the perioed under review i.e. "summer time".
 The Analysis had revealed that as the weather gets more hot and humid, the number of Subscribers decrease, this is supported by the fact that the number of Subscribers had stepped down to 1,530 million subscribers in Aug-19 from 1,595 million subscribers in Jun-19, reflecting by that a decrease of 4%.
 The decrease in Subscribers were offset by an increase in Non-Subscribers.
 The increase in Non-Subscribers had stemmed from an increase in Tourists/Vistors numbers who normally visit New York in the summer time.
 This is based on the fact that the best time to visit New York City is from April to June and September to early November when the weather is warm and pleasant according to Tourism Agencies and websites recommendations.
+During summer time, CitiBike may need to incentive their Annual or Monthly Subscribers so they can offset the impact of hot weather

 ![snip2](Images/snip2.PNG)